ALR-Aerospace/pyAPP6Tools/README.rst

 Atmosphere
     Functions to get data from the International Standard Atmosphere (ISA)

+CPACS
+    Functions to convert between CPACS and APP

 Interpolation
     Functions to interpolate and extrapolate in 2D and 3D tables, using the APP6 interpoation functions.